spotinst/help/src/docs/ocean/troubleshooting/troubleshoot-controller.md

 2. [Reinstall the controller](ocean/tutorials/spot-kubernetes-controller/).

-## Step 4: Controller Running but not Responding
+## Step 4: Controller Running but not Responding?

 If the controller pod appears to be running, but is not responding, do the following: